-These home workouts contribute to an active lifestyle and a cleaner living space
+These household chores are valid home workouts that contribute to an active lifestyle and a clean living space

 The first week of Metro Manila’s enhanced community quarantine has come to an end and with it, minds that can’t help but wonder what else there is to do for the next three weeks.
 To the lucky minority who are able to stay safely at home, this period can be an opportunity to catch up on rest or to clear the movie watchlist.
 Many have also decided to pursue home workouts with the help of numerous YouTube workout challenges.